mohamedyd/awesome_resources/README.md

 * [AIMultiple: AI Use Cases & Tools to Grow Your Business](https://research.aimultiple.com/): Plenty of articles about AI use cases and tools.

-* [https://learngitbranching.js.org/](https://learngitbranching.js.org/): An interactive website for teaching how to deal with Git repositories.
+* [Learn GIT branching](https://learngitbranching.js.org/): An interactive website for teaching how to deal with Git repositories.

+* [The Algorithms - Python](https://github.com/TheAlgorithms/Python): All algorithms implemented in Python - for education

 ## Books